Mlatišuma: Austro-Turkish War of 1716–18

 He joined the Habsburg side during the Austro-Turkish War of 1716–18, which saw the second occupation of central Serbia (Sanjak of Smederevo) after the Habsburg-occupied Serbia (1686–91).
 The Serbs established a Hajduk army that supported the Austrians.

-Upon the peace treaty and establishment of the Kingdom of Serbia (1718–39), Mlatišuma received the rank of obor-kapetan of Kragujevac.
+Upon the peace treaty and establishment of the Kingdom of Serbia (1718–39), Mlatišuma received the rank of Obercapitain (First Captain) of Kragujevacin payment for his services.

 Interwar period

+The Kragujevac district, one of the most important and dangerous in the Serbian Military Frontier (Militärgrenze) due to its proximity to the Ottoman border, was put under Mlatišuma's command together with one of the hajduk companies in charge of direct border protection.
+In addition, he was also the second highest authority of the whole Serbian militia below the supreme commander Major Vuk Isaković.
+He was responsible for reporting to the Central Command in Belgrade the outbreak of an alleged vampire epidemic in Kragujevac that is dated to April 1725, making it the first official report of vampirism in the Military Frontier.
+In other parts of Habsburg ruled Kingdom of Serbia similar cases followed, in which at least one Mlatišuma was involved, after which the Serbian word vampir entered German and later other world languages.

 He was sent to the Highlands (Brda), to incite rebellion in eight tribes: Vasojevići (led by vojvoda Vuksan Bojović), Bratonožići, Drekalovići (led by Radonja Petrović), Piperi, Rovce, Bjelopavlići, Pješivci, and Lutovci.
 Petrović was according to sources the leader of these tribes, who could ready 2,000 men in one day.
 Mlatišuma arrived in Kuči in 1729.
 He met with Radonja Petrović with whom he sought to mobilize Brda against the Ottomans.
 When talks were underway between Radonja Petrović and the Austrian feltmarschal, an uprising broke out in Montenegro.
 Radonja's rebels and Serbian troops, and an auxiliary force of Mlatišuma, attacked the local Muslims.
 According to the Serbian plan, they were to take over Novi Pazar, Rožaje, Bijelo Polje and Peć.

 He founded the Monastery of Drača in Kragujevac, completed on 5 October 1734.
 There is a ktetor portrait of him.